November 07, 2024

 Seeing each outlet and turning it into an opportunity is crucial for differentiating your community.
 Every investment you make into the land is an investment into the health and happiness of your consumers — and that commitment to client satisfaction won't go unnoticed.

 Thoughtful placemaking by land developers isn't just seen through pretty scenery.
-These master-planned communities reap benefits in the form of an improved local economy, increased home values, and improved health outcomes.
+These master-planned communities reap benefits in the form of an improved local economy, increased home values and improved health outcomes.
 In fact, individuals and families living in community-oriented, walkable areas are said to trust their neighbors more, face a decreased risk of heart problems and obesity, and more frequently participate in service activities.

 Every plot and place is different, so there's no one right way to introduce a sense of culture and community to your development.
 Still, a successful project relies on a clear understanding of what placemaking is and, more importantly, what it can look like for your residents.
 Milesbrand exists to help you find the perfect set-up and strategy for making your project shine.
-Read more to learn more about these common placemaking definitions.
+Read on to learn more about these common placemaking definitions.

 Land developers probably feel all-too-familiar with "placemaking" — for many, placemaker could likely be used as an alternative job title.
-To be really effective, however, it's important that placemaking is much more than just a buzzword.
+To be really effective, however, it's important to understand that placemaking is much more than just a buzzword.
 Making your work meaningful relies on understanding placemaking's definition in full.

 Placemaking views land as not just the foundation for buildings, but as the heart of communities.
 This concept challenges builders to think outside of the box — or at least, outside of the walls of traditional homes — and create a holistic vision for a living space.
-Thoughtful planning of quality, public spaces is what will take your project from an average development to an award-winning one
+Thoughtful planning of quality, public spaces is what will take your project from an average development to an award-winning one.

 Every step of a land planner's job inevitably involves creativity.
 When we talk about creative placemaking, we're not differentiating a type of placemaking that's separate from boring placemaking — there's no such thing!
-Instead, these efforts seek to showcase the arts and natural beauty of communities.
-With creative placemaking, arts and culture are placed at the heart of every installation, mode of transportation, or public safety effort.
+Instead, these efforts seek to showcase the arts and highlight the natural beauty of communities.
+With creative placemaking, arts and culture are placed at the heart of every installation, mode of transportation or public safety effort.

 Everyone can appreciate a good mural, but it can be easy to leave the arts out of your planning.
-Taking the time to research local issues, passions, and voices will help you to cultivate your community's culture and foster a sense of togetherness.
+Taking the time to research local issues, passions and voices will help you to cultivate your community's culture and foster a sense of togetherness.
 As with other types of placemaking, creative efforts greatly expand what your development is capable of.
 It turns houses into homes, brings out the unity in community, and makes allies out of neighbors.

 Those who are in the market for a new home are inundated with advertisements and tour appointments.
 The extra steps you take in the creative placemaking phase will transform their experience from a chore to a treat.